CPDigitalDarkroom/AppStore-App-Headers/README.md

 # AppStore-App-Headers
-Headers for various AppStore Apps
+Headers for various AppStore Apps.
+If you need headers for another app let me know and I will add it.

 # Available Headers
 - Facebook Messenger